node-3d/addon-tools-raub/doc/addon-tools.md

 ### Helpers in **addon-tools.hpp**:

 Usually all the helpers work within the context of a method.
-In this case we have `CallbackInfo info` passed as an argument.
+In this case we have `Napi::CallbackInfo info` passed as an argument.
 And we can return `undefined` in case a problem has occured.
 So most of these macros are only usable within `Napi::Value`-returning functions.